-Click on the "upload" link close to your account name (you might have to log in).
-Click on the "New Upload" button.
+Click on the "upload" link close to your account name (you might have to log in) on the top bar.
+Then, click on the "New Upload" button.
 Upload your video file either selecting it or by URL.
 In the screen that appears, you can check the upload progress of the video and the extraction of other files and formats (other video formats, thumbnail pictures, etc.) and you can also enter metadata about the video.
-Automatically a "Project" is created: the Project will allow you to group several (master) videos together, if needed, and to group other files associated to the video (e.g. pdf or slides of the presentation, etc.).
-Note that you have to select the Category and Type of video, which will set the access rights and visibility.
-Note that the video and the associated data and files are not be available publicly yet, the upload being in Draft state untill you set it to Published state.
-To do that and for more details on completing the upload of the video, see "How to publish a video?".

 How to publish a video?

-Note that even when the upload is finished the video will not be accessible publicly, as it is in Draft state.
-In order to publish the video(s) it is needed to fill in the mandatory metadata for the video, that is, the fields in the Basic Info tab marked with a red asterisk.
+Note that even when the upload is finished, the video will not be accessible publicly, as it is still a draft.
+In order to publish the video(s) you will have to fill in some mandatory metadata in the Basic Info tab, marked with a red asterisk.